pentandra/lifepreserver/items/static/blog/anyone-can-research/index.md

 review:

 <figure id="fig:ego" class="bq grab">
-  <blockquote><p>In the past, I have made no secret of my disdain for Chef Gusteau's famous motto, 'Anyone can cook.'
+<blockquote><p>In the past, I have made no secret of my disdain for <span lang="fr">Chef Gusteau</span>'s famous motto, 'Anyone can cook.'
 But I realize, only now do I truly understand what he meant.
 Not everyone can become a great artist; but a great artist can come from <em>anywhere</em>.</p></blockquote>
   <figcaption>--- Anton Ego, restaurant critic from <cite><a href="https://en.wikipedia.org/wiki/Ratatouille_(film)">Ratatouille</a></cite></figcaption>
 </figure>